 Look for the light to blink faster.
-This shows that the program changes you made are actually uploaded to the Arduino.
+This shows

 This blinking is done by the command digitalWrite(led, HIGH); which sends a "HIGH" 5volts to the pin# in the variable "led".
 When pin 13 is 'LOW' (meaning connected to ground) the LED (light) is off.
 This is done by the command digitalWrite(led, LOW);